 TIMES FOR ALL DUE DATES ARE 5PM CST ON THE LAST DAY SPECIFIED FOR A TOPIC/UNIT.
-FOR INSTANCE, CHAPTER 1 STUDY GUIDE, ACTIVITY ASSIGNMENTS AND QUIZ ARE DUE AT 5PM CST ON August 31st.
+FOR INSTANCE, CHAPTER 1 STUDY GUIDE, ACTIVITY ASSIGNMENTS AND QUIZ ARE DUE AT 5PM CST ON January 18th.
 Exams are due by 5pm CST on dates listed below.
 Exams will be closed 2 days AFTER the due date for the materials covered on the exam or as specified in the schedule.
-For example, Exam 1 is due on or before September 11th, while chapter 2 is due September 9th.
+For example, Exam 1 is due on or before January 31st, while chapter 2 is due January 29th.
 Do NOT wait until the last minute to access/submit your materials.
 If you wait until the last minute and run into submission issues, you will be given credit for what is or is not submitted, even if there are technology issues.
 It is best to try finish the assignment/quiz/exam at least 1 day before the due dates to ensure you do not have any issues.
 LATE WORK WILL NOT BE ACCEPTED.
 Because of the 2 week turnaround time, study guide assignments may not be graded before the exam due date, by continuing this course, you acknowledge and accept these conditions.
+Students are permitted to work ahead, but cannot fall behind.